ISLE OF SKYE elopement

 Return your marriage schedule and enjoy your honeymoon!

-Before you head home you must return your marriage schedule to the Portree Registrar within three days of your wedding.
-Your celebrant will be able to help you further with arranging this, or we can drop it off for you on our way home, as it's only 15 minutes from our house.
+Before you head home, you must return your marriage schedule to the Portree Registrar within three days of your wedding.
+Your celebrant will be able to help you further with arranging this, or we can drop it off for you on our way home, as it’s only 15 minutes from our house.

 Oli and Steph looking at the camera wearing jumpers at the Quiraing Scotland

 We hope that this list of locations and our 13-step guide to eloping on the Isle of Skye has helped give you some ideas.
-For more information check out our elopement packages.

 GET IN TOUCH